 Pro: The war on drugs creates addicts

-Russell Brand, Sir Richard Branson, Sting and Michael Mansfield QC were among high-profile signatories to the open letter asking for a reappraisal of drugs policies, The Independent reported last year.
+Russell Brand, Sir Richard Branson, Sting and Michael Mansfield QC were among high-profile signatories to an open letter asking David Cameron to consider decriminalising possession of cannabis, The Independent reported last year.
 Cannabis has been classified as a Class B drug in the UK since 2008 and carries a prison sentence of up to five years for possession.

-Release, the organisation which organised the letter, says arresting users "creates more harm for individuals, their families and society".
-It says that if users are not "caught up in the criminal justice system" they have a better chance of escaping addiction and says evidence from other countries proves this.
-For example, they say users of ‘soft’ drugs like cannabis are more likely to try something harder, including heroin, when both are illegal.
+Release, the drugs charity which organised the letter, says arresting users "creates more harm for individuals, their families and society".
+It says that if users are not "caught up in the criminal justice system" they have a better chance of escaping addiction and argues that evidence from other countries supports this view.
+According to Release, users of ‘soft’ drugs like cannabis are more likely to try something harder, including heroin, when both are illegal.